 Currently, I do not have any known cousins on my Scanlon line who’ve already tested with Ancestry.

 This is where I start formulating my targeted testing plan.

 Targeted DNA Testing

 I need to find a living descendant of Annie Scanlon’s parents and ask them to take a test.

 If the shared DNA came from the Scanlon’s, MJ would be 3rd cousins with a descendant of the same generation.

-Again, statistically speaking, there’s only a 2% chance for 3rd cousins not to share any DNA2.
+Again, statistically speaking, there’s a small chance for 3rd cousins not to share any DNA2.

 If I’m really lucky, I’ll find a living descendant who’s one generation older than MJ, so the relationship would then be 2C1R.

 With 2C1R, the chance of not sharing any DNA drops to 0.1% (statistically speaking).

 How do I find a living Scanlon test taker?